-And Fifth, that the defendant knew or had reasonable grounds to know that the alleged victim was a(n) [legislative] [executive] [court] officer.
+And Third, that the defendant knew or had reasonable grounds to know that the alleged victim was a(n) [legislative] [executive] [court] officer.

-If you find from the evidence beyond a reasonable doubt that on or about the alleged date, the defendant knowingly and willfully deposited for conveyance in the mail a [letter] [writing] [document], that contained a true threat to [inflict serious bodily injury upon] [kill] the alleged victim, who was a(n) [legislative] [executive] [court] officer, that the defendant knew or had reasonable grounds to know that the [letter] [writing] [document] contained a true threat to [inflict serious bodily injury upon] [kill] a(n) [legislative] [executive] [court] officer, and that the defendant knew or had reasonable grounds to know that the alleged victim was a(n) [legislative] [executive] [court] officer, and that the defendant knew or had reasonable grounds to know that the alleged victim was a(n) [legislative] [executive] [court] officer, it would be your duty to return a verdict of guilty.
+If you find from the evidence beyond a reasonable doubt that on or about the alleged date the defendant knowingly and willfully made a true threat to [inflict serious bodily injury upon] [kill], the victim, that the victim was a(n) [legislative] [executive] [court] officer, and that the defendant knew or had reasonable grounds to know that the victim was a(n) [legislative] [executive] [court] officer, it would be your duty to return a verdict of guilty.
 If you do not so find or have a reasonable doubt as to one or more of these things, it would be your duty to return a verdict of not guilty.11